CISC2200-Spring2026/lab1/README.md

 ## Programming Environment Setup
 You can set up programming environment on your own computer by following [Setup Tutorial](https://eecs280staff.github.io/tutorials/).
-**Note that you are recommended to do so, if you use a Linux environment (MacOS or other Linux) already, or are comfortable with software installation.**

 - The _Commannd Line Tools_ are required.